T

 museum

-Visit the unique ossuary in St. Michael's Chapel, housing over 600 artistically painted skulls.
-This fascinating historical site offers insight into local burial customs and the village's past.
+Visit this unique ossuary located in the St. Michael's Chapel, housing over 600 artistically painted skulls.
+It's a poignant reminder of Hallstatt's history and its limited burial space.

 2. Morning